 You must check your electronic I-94 admission record every time you re-enter the United States.
 It is evidence of your legal status and status expiration date.
 If your record contains incorrect information, contact a CBP Deferred Inspection office as soon as possible.
 Download this PDF guide.Continue Reading

 Yes, ongoing delays and RFEs ahead for Form I-765, Application for Employment Authorization, as well as Form I-131, Application for Travel Document.
 As of September 2018, processing times at the National Benefits Center (NBC) for these forms were as follows: For I-765 applications based on pending I-485 adjustment of status applications: anywhere from 4.5 to 6.5 months.
 For all other I-765 applications for employment authorization: 5-7 months.
 For I-131 applications:5 to 6.5 months.
 For the […]Continue Reading

-Many foreign nationals travel abroad and renew their visas during the holidays.
+Many foreign nationals travel abroad and renew their visas during this time of year.
 This process, however, is becoming more challenging, restrictive, and time-consuming.
 Here are answers to four FAQs that we often receive about this process.
 What should you do to prepare for the interview?
 Be informed.
 Thoroughly prepare for the expected – and expect the unexpected as well.
 Review the appointment notice.
-Bring all required documents in a concise and organized fashion, so the documents […]Continue Reading
+Bring all required documents in a concise and organized fashion, so […]Continue Reading

 Is It Possible to Extend My ESTA Admission Beyond 90 Days?